squid-cache/squid-cache.github.io/Features/BumpSslServerFirst.rst

  1. When Squid knows valid server certificate details, it can generate its fake server certificate with those details.
 With the current scheme, all those details are lost.
 In general, browsers do not care about those details but there may be HTTP clients (or even human users) that require or could benefit from knowing them.
  1. When a server sends a ''bad'' certificate, Squid may be able to replicate that brokenness in its own fake certificate, giving the HTTP client control whether to ignore the problem or terminate the transaction.
 Currently, it is difficult to support similar dynamic, user­-directed opt out; Squid itself has to decide what to do when the server certificate cannot be validated.
  1. When a server asks for a ''client certificate'', Squid may be able to ask the client and then forward the client certificate to the server.
 Such client certificate handling may not be possible with the current scheme because it would have to be done after the SSL handshake.
+ 1. Some clients (e.g., Rekonq browser v0.7.x) do not send host names in CONNECT requests.
+Such clients require bump-server­-first even in forward proxying mode.

 The code being tested uses bump-server-first for CONNECT requests, but that one-for-all decision is debatable, and the choice may become configurable using a squid.conf ACL (further complicating the already rather convoluted code).
 Feedback is welcome.